-Imagine that you are driving on the motorway at seventy miles an hour in the middle lane, overtaking slower vehicles on one side and cars speeding past on the other.
-You feel relaxed, listening to the radio, thinking about plans for the weekend.
-All of this is possible because you’ve placed your trust in the other drivers, in the manufacturer of your car, and in the organisation that maintains the road.
+Imagine driving on the motorway at seventy miles an hour in the middle lane.
+You are overtaking slower vehicles on one side and cars are speeding past on the other.
+You feel relaxed, listening to the radio, and thinking about plans for the weekend.
+All of this is possible because you place your trust in the other drivers, in the manufacturer of your car, and in the organisation that maintains the road.
 You may even trust your Sat Nav.
-You’re also trusting the learned habits of your brain to drive while your attention drifts in thought.
-As an alternative, you could travel by train, but then you’re still trusting the train driver and the railway operating company.
-When you think about it, our society would break down at once if we could not trust one another; social trust is the glue that binds everything together.
+As an alternative, you could travel by train, but then you are still trusting the train driver and the rail operating company.
+When you think about it, our society would break down immediately if we could not trust one another; social trust is the glue that binds everything together.

-With mindful awareness, we can override this tendency by being more conscious of social trust and actively trusting most people we meet.
+With mindful awareness, we can override this tendency by being more conscious of social trust and actively trusting most people we encounter.
 Of course, this means being wise and skilful, rather than naïve.
-Using open awareness and kindness, we can see other people as being just like us, with joys, challenges, and a complex inner life just like our own.
+Using open awareness and kindness, we can see other people are just like ourselves, with joys, challenges, and a complex inner life just like our own.
 You can practise this while commuting and at work.
 For instance, say you’re introduced to new people in a meeting at work, notice if you begin not trusting people you don’t already know as a default behaviour.
 If you discover that you’re not automatically trusting someone at work, it could be that there’s something about the way they come across, or that you’re projecting a lack of trust onto them; if this is the former, you may be right not to trust them.
-If the latter, it’s likely that you work in an environment where trust has been eroded, which is common in organisations that have an endemic blame culture.
+If the latter, you likely work in an environment where trust has been eroded, which is common in organisations that have an endemic blame culture.

 There’s also an individual level of trust, in ourselves.
-Every day we trust that our bodies function properly; we trust our breath and heartbeat, our lungs extract oxygen, neurons fire, gut bacteria work away, cells are replenished, and we see, hear, smell, taste, and touch.
+Every day we trust that our bodies function properly; we trust our breath and heartbeat, that our lungs extract oxygen, that neurons fire, that gut bacteria work away, that cells are replenished, and that we see, hear, smell, taste, and touch.
 It’s not that we have a choice, but we put our faith and trust in all these wonderful things.

-Practising mindfulness means taking responsibility for being our authentic selves, learning to listen to and trust our inner responses.
-And as we cultivate trust within ourselves, we’ll find it easier to trust other people, appreciating the basic goodness in everyone.
+Practicing mindfulness means taking responsibility for being your authentic self, learning to listen to and trust your inner responses and aware sense of being.
+And as you cultivate trust within yourself, you’ll find it easier to trust other people, appreciating the basic goodness in everyone.

 Suggested weekly practice